 - Lighting Add a lamp next to the front door for easy access when you arrive home.
 The last thing we want in the winter is to have our foot in a walking boot from a misplaced step on a stair tread.
 True story for me last winter.

 2. TIMERS Lighting plays a big part in how we respond to a space.
 And, not all homes (or my parents) are prewired for smart technology to light up a house.

-My mom always placed timers around the house when we went on vacation.
+My mom placed timers around the house when we went on vacation.
 So this tip comes from her.